udexon/PhosPay/README.md

-### PhosPay: Phos Payment Protocol
+### PhosPay: Phos Payment Protocol -- Finally, THE _Financially_ Free Software

 Smart contract, like codeless and serverless, seems to be an over-hyped snake oil, where their open source implementations are far lagging behind "expectations", or downright poorly documented.

 PhosPay might just be the most definitive implementation of smart contract, as our implementation and documentation are designed to be verified by peers and adopted by collaborators.
 As such, we hope that PhosPay may redefine the roadmaps of future smart contract implementations.

+#### PhosPay Wallet (PhosWallet)

 In [ PhosPay Online Tipping ](https://github.com/udexon/PhosPay/blob/master/PhosPay_Scenarios.md), we describe an online tipping scheme based on ID-less asymetric cryptography.
 Based on the concepts described above, we describe an entity called PhosPay Wallet or PhosWallet, which accumulates the tipping amount on behalf of the Payee, before the Payee is even notified of the credits the Payee is eligible to claim.
+The minimal condition for this transaction is that the Payee shall advertise his (her) public key on his social media account.
+Further, the public key can be generated randomly from time to time, using PhosPay compatible apps or just equivalent algorithms, which PhosPay shall publish, strictly in accordance to the spirit of free software.

 Likewise, a Payor does not need to make physical or electronic payments to a PhosPay Agent, before the Payor's intention to pay the Payee of a certain amount X in currency P (including cryptocurrencies), is recorded in the Payor's PhosWallet.